Understanding the Common Cold -- the Basics

 Kids and Colds

 Children have about 5-7 colds per year.
-A key reason why colds are so common in children is kids spend time at school or in day care centers where they are in close contact with other kids most of the day.
-Also, children's immune systems aren't yet strong enough to fight off colds.
+A big part of the reason: They spend time at school or in day care centers where they're in close contact with other kids most of the day.
+And to top it off, their young immune systems aren't yet strong enough to fight off colds.

 For in-depth information, see Children and Colds.

 Preparing for Cold Season

-In the U.S., most colds occur during the fall and winter.
-Beginning in late August or early September, the rate of colds increases slowly for a few weeks and remains high until March or April, when it declines.
-The seasonal variation may relate to the opening of schools and to cold weather, which prompt people to spend more time indoors and increase the chances that viruses will spread.
+In the U.S., most colds happen during the fall and winter.
+Beginning in late August or early September, the rate increases slowly for a few weeks and remains high until March or April, when it goes down.
+The reason may partly have to do with the opening of schools.
+Cold weather may also play a role because it leads you to spend more time indoors, where you're in closer contact with people who are contagious.

-Seasonal changes in relative humidity also may affect the prevalence of colds.
-The most common cold-causing viruses survive better when humidity is low -- the colder months of the year.
-Cold weather also may make the inside lining of your nose drier and more vulnerable to viral infection.
+Changes in humidity in different seasons may also affect how often people get sick.
+The most common cold viruses survive better when it's low.
+Also, cold weather may make the lining of your nose drier and more vulnerable to an infection by a virus.

 When to Call the Doctor About a Cold

-While most colds last about 7 to 10 days, if your symptoms linger, you may need to call the doctor.
-Sometimes, common colds can lead to bacterial infections in your lungs, sinuses, or ears that require medical treatment such as antibiotics.
+Most colds last about 7 to 10 days, but if your symptoms linger, you may need to call the doctor.
+Sometimes, colds lead to an infection by bacteria in in your lungs, sinuses, or ears.
+If that happens, your doctor may prescribe antibiotics, which work against bacteria but not against viruses.

 For more detail, see Common Cold Complications.